Michigano/alx-low_level_programming/README.md

-This is my readme file on pointers and arrays
+This is where I will be learning all about programming with ALX